sussylol/docs-cheating/README.md

 To contribute docs, you can fork and edit this repository.
 After that, create a pull request.

 ## Issues
-If you found some issue, or adding features, create an issue.
+If you found some issue, or adding features, or contribute example videos for settings, create an issue.